Lions DE takes Wall Street gig while living on 15 percent of NFL salary

 Copeland sat in meetings, nervous.
 On Tennessee’s practice squad, he tried to absorb as much information as possible about his new career.
 He needed to know what the Titans were doing that week -- and his scout team roles, too.

 His phone tempted him.
 Trying to day trade, where the slightest change in the market could mean the difference between winning and losing, was stressful.
-If he bought a stock before an 8:15 a.m. meeting, he’d be in the bathroom an hour later checking the progress and deciding whether or not to sell.
+If he bought a stock before an 8:15 a.m. meeting Central time, he’d be in the bathroom an hour later checking the progress and deciding whether or not to sell.

 Tuesdays consisted of waking up early, turning on CNBC, reading news wires, consulting research prepared during the week to try to make as much money as possible.
 He didn’t think it was affecting his football focus, but if he wanted to make it in the NFL, he knew he had to concentrate solely on football when he was in it.